 A smile flickers across Aedh’s face.
 He’s thought about Mab’s murder plenty of times.
 The serpent hiding under his skull was due a reward and Aedh can still taste Cos’ blood on his lips.

-‘Give us our eels first,’ says King Aedh, clan ruler for a year and a day.
+‘Give us our eels first,’ says King Aedh, ruler for a year and a day.

-The fish flicks its tail scattering freezing water across the tarn.
+The salmon flicks its tail scattering freezing water across the tarn.

 ‘As you wish Aedh.’